-So if you prefer a more gentle flavour, Sea Island’s Greenwell Estate Kona coffee beans could be ideal.
+So if you prefer a more gentle flavor, Sea Island’s Greenwell Estate Kona coffee beans could be ideal.
 Kona is a region of Hawaii which is particularly revered for its coffee.
-The Greenwell Estate coffee is grown on 60 hectares at 335m above sea-level, with the fortuitous micro-climate resulting in a tangy citrus flavour with milk chocolate undertones.
+The Greenwell Estate coffee is grown on 60 hectares at 335m above sea level, with the fortuitous micro-climate resulting in a tangy citrus flavor with milk chocolate undertones.

 Kona coffee is not typically sold in your average coffee shop—the farmers tend to sell their wares to tourists visiting the island and of course, online.

-Due to its single-origin, small-scale production and depth of flavour, we’ve rated Sea Island as the best Hawaiian coffee brand, bringing you an authentic taste of the Pacific.
+Due to its single-origin, small-scale production, and depth of flavor, we’ve rated Sea Island as the best Hawaiian coffee brand, bringing you an authentic taste of the Pacific.

 Lavazza: Best Italian coffee brand